BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step A: Setup Storage Locales**

-You will require two to three storage locales: Home Storage Locale, Primary Storage Locale, and Secondary Storage Locale[^5].
-They will be used to store seeds and devices[^6].
+You will require two to three storage locales: Home Storage Locale, Primary Storage Locale, and Secondary Storage Locale[^6].
+They will be used to store seeds and devices[^7].

-1. [  ] Install Home Safe[^7][^8]
+1. [  ] Install Home Safe[^8][^9]
    1. Ideally, it should be physically secured by mounting it to floor or wall joists, or even more securely, directly to a foundation
-   1. You will store an SSKR share in your Home Storage Locale, usually along with your Secondary Hardware Wallet (by default: a Passport), if it's in regular usage.
+   1. You will store an SSKR share in your Home Storage Locale, usually along with your Secondary Signing Device (by default: a Passport), if it's in regular usage.
 2. [  ] Choose Primary Storage Locale
    1. Ideally, this should be a bank safety deposit box.
 But, if you don't have one, choose the most secure location you can think of outside of your house.
-   1. You will store an SSKR share in your Primary Store Locale, might store your Secondary Hardware Wallet (by default: a Passport) if it's not in regular usage, and possibly other backup material
+   1. You will store an SSKR share in your Primary Store Locale, might store your Secondary Signing Device (by default: a Passport) if it's not in regular usage, and possibly other backup material
 3. [  ] Choose Secondary Storage Locale
    1. This may be a somewhat less secure locale that your Home Storage Locale and your Primary Storage Locale.
    1. Options include your work, your parent's house, a trusted friend's house.